Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 ### Using certificate authentication

-The container is built along with certificates, which are placed at `/root/.cumulocity/certs`.
-You can add the generated root certificate to your tenant's trusted certificate list by executing the script like below:
+You can generate certificates necessary to certficate authentication, and you can upload the generated root certificate o your tenant's trusted certificate list by executing the scripts like below:

 ```
+./scripts/generate_cert.sh \
+--serial pyagent0001 \
+--root-name iot-ca \
+--cert-dir /root/.cumulocity/certs \
+--cert-name device-cert

 ./scripts/upload_cert.sh \
 --tenant-domain <tenant domain> \
 --tenant-id <tenant ID> \